slashdd/charm-keystone/README.md

 SSL/HTTPS
 ---------

-This charm also supports SSL and HTTPS endpoints.
-In order to ensure SSL certificates are only created once and distributed to all units, one unit gets elected as an ssl-cert-master.
-One side-effect of this is that as units are scaled-out the currently elected leader needs to be running in order for nodes to sync certificates.
-This 'feature' is to work around the lack of native leadership election via Juju itself, a feature that is due for release some time soon but until then we have to rely on this.
-Also, if a keystone unit does go down, it must be removed from Juju i.e.

-    juju destroy-unit keystone/<unit-num>
+Support for SSL and https endpoint is provided via a set of configuration options on the charm.
+There are two types supported;

+use-https - if enabled this option tells Keystone to configure the identity endpoint as https.
+Under this model the keystone charm will either use the CA as provided by the user (see ssl_* options below) or will generate its own and sync across peers.
+The cert will be distributed to all service endpoints which will be configured to use https.

+https-service-endpoints - if enabled this option tells Keystone to configure ALL endpoints as https.
+Under this model the keystone charm will either use the CA as provided by the user (see ssl_* options below) or will generate its own and sync across peers.
+The cert will be distributed to all service endpoints which will be configured to use https as well as configuring themselves to be used as https.

+When configuring the charms to use SSL there are two means of configuring a CA.
+The user can provide their own using the options ssl_ca, ssl_cert, ssl_key which are available on all endpoint charms or, if not provided, the keystone charm will automatically generate a CA and certs to distribute to endpoints.

+When the charm configures itself as a CA (generally only recommended for test purposes) it will elect an "ssl-cert-master" whose duty is to generate the CA and certs and ensure they are distributed across all peers.
+This leader is distinct from the charm leader as elected by Juju so that if the Juju leader switches we still have the ability to know which unit held the last-known-good copy of CA/cert data.
+If the Juju leader switches the charm should eventually work it out and migrate the ssl-cert-master to the new leader unit.

+One side-effect of this is that if the unit currently elected as ssl-cert-master goes down, the remaining peer units or indeed any new units will not be able to sync the ssl data of the master or re-elect a new master.
-Otherwise it will be assumed that this unit may come back at some point and therefore must be know to be in-sync with the rest before continuing.
+This does currently require manual intervention to resolve.
+If no action is taken, it will be assumed that this unit may come back at some point and therefore must be known to be in-sync with the rest before continuing.

+It is possible to check which unit is the ssl-cert-master with:

+~$ juju run --unit keystone/0 "relation-ids cluster" cluster:6
+~$ juju run --unit keystone/0 "relation-get -r cluster:6 ssl-cert-master keystone/0"
+keystone/0

+If the master unit goes down and you want to manually migrate it to another unit (that you are 100% sure holds an authoritative copy of the ssl certs) you can do:

+~$ juju run --unit keystone/0 "relation-set -r cluster:6 ssl-cert-master=keystone/1"

+Where keystone/1 is known to hold a good copy of the CA/cert info and is preferrably also the cluster leader.

 Network Space support
 ---------------------